Yuri-Rassokhin/BenchmarkBeholder/README.md

 # Telegram Logging

 Benchmarking can take long time.
 For your convenience, you can tell BBH to duplicate its logging to [Telegram](https://telegram.org/) on your mobile device.
 Then you'll be able to track progress in real time.
 This is especially convenient for debugging purposes, when you want to quickly see if something goes weird.

-You can enable Telegram logging in two steps:
+Enabling Telegram logging takes two steps:
 1. Create Telegram bot: open Telegram, search for @BotFather, type `/newbot` and follow instructions
 2. Put the bot token to `~/.bbh/telegram` file on the machine that launches `./bbh`